Snowflake-Labs/sfquickstarts/site/sfguides/src/image_recognition_snowpark_pytorch_streamlit_openai/image_recognition_snowpark_pytorch_streamlit_openai.md

 ### What is Snowpark?

-It allows developers to query data and write data applications in languages other than SQL using a set of APIs and DataFrame-style programming constructs in languages like Python, Java, and Scala.
+It allows developers to query data and write data applications in languages other than SQL using a set of APIs and DataFrame-style programming constructs in Python, Java, and Scala.
 These applications run on and take advantage of the same distributed computation on Snowflake's elastic engine as your SQL workloads.
 Learn more about [Snowpark](https://www.snowflake.com/snowpark/).

 ### What is Streamlit?